The Jews of Rhodes

 Circa 1920s of Piazza del Fuoco or “El Charshi Kemado” with the view of the Marine Gate.

-Shops in La Juderia near the hamam (Turkish bath) with the Marine Gate in the background.
+Different shops near the Turkish bath (hamam) with the Marine Gate in the background.

-Circa 1915 of Jewish Shops in Arriva del Kadi (now Sokratous Street).
+Jewish Shops along Arriva del Kadi (now Sokratous Street).

 4 Views of the Business Square in the Old City of Rhodes